D2hiya/D2hiya/README.md

-❏ ᐟ Hi im Thunde JavaScript and Python in my veins ᐟ
+❏ ᐟ Hi im Thunder JavaScript and Python in my veins ᐟ